 Originally, from southern Manitoba, Dennis spent 2 years working for CHAT-TV in Medicine Hat and 8 years as a Video-Journalist in Thunder Bay at TBTV.
 Dennis returned to Manitoba to join APTN’s Winnipeg bureau as a reporter/correspondent in September 2014.

-Ken is an award-winning investigative journalist with a decade of reporting experience.
-He has spent the last several years reporting on crime and justice with a focus on the sex trade, gangs and police with various publications in Ottawa.
-Ken played a key role in breaking the Bruce Carson story on APTN in 2011 which led to an award from the Canadian Association of Journalists.
-Ken has worked out of APTN’s Ottawa bureau since October 2012 and investigates stories for the web and broadcast.
+Ken is an award-winning investigative journalist with a decade of reporting experience who played a key role in breaking the Bruce Carson story on APTN in 2011 which led to an award from the Canadian Association of Journalists.
+Ken has worked out of APTN’s Ottawa bureau since October 2012.

-Executive Producer North.
-Mark has been in news and current affairs for over 20 years.
+Executive Producer for the West and North, Mark has been in News and Current Affairs for over 20 years.
 He has won dozens of national and international awards and edited shows such a Man Alive, the Fifth Estate and CBC Disclosure.
-He moved to Yellowknife eight years ago and worked as show producer for CBC North.
-He joined APTN three years ago.

 Executive Director of News and Current Affairs